Ethical Generative AI Implementation Framework

 4. Accountability and Governance

-Protect AI systems from security threats and unauthorized access while ensuring they operate safely, with appropriate input validation and monitoring for problematic outputs.
+Protecting AI systems from security threats and ensuring they operate safely, with measures to prevent misuse or harmful outputs.

 Ensuring generative AI systems don't perpetuate or amplify societal biases